nicksang1/Streamlit-RRULE-String-Generator/README.md

 # Streamlit-RRULE-String-Generator
-The simple streamlit base tool that could create RRULE String with simple UI
+The simple streamlit base
+tool that could create RRULE String with Simple UI